yuehcw/JSON.org-Enhancement/README.md

 <img width="466" alt="Screenshot 2024-02-14 174445" src="https://github.com/yuehcw/MSWE-262P-MileStone/assets/152671651/92511a48-9868-4f19-adf1-89da2b7ae19d">

 <h1>Performance</h1>
-In MileStone1, The codes first had to read through the XML to turn it into JSON.
+Before, the codes first had to read through the XML to turn it into JSON.
 Then, the client had to go through it again to change the keys.
-In MileStone3, by using Functions and lambda expressions, I managed to do the job with just one pass through the XML, which made everything faster.
-Modifying the accumulate function by calling keyTransformer function when parse3 function wants to extend the result
+Now, by using Functions and lambda expressions, I managed to do the job with just one pass through the XML, which made everything faster.
+Modifying the accumulate function by calling the keyTransformer function when the parse3 function wants to extend the result
 <p>&nbsp;</p>
 Overall, the keyTransformer facilitates flexibility in how the resulting JSON object is structured by enabling dynamic modification of tag names during the parsing process.

-<h1>MileStone4</h1>
+<h1>MileStone3</h1>

-* Add streaming methods to the library that allow the client code to chain operations on JSON nodes.
+* Add streaming methods to the library that allows the client code to chain operations on JSON nodes.
 For example:

 ```
 // in client space